 So which drivers end up scoring points?

-The drivers ending the race in your main roster will comprise the drivers that make up your total score.
+The drivers ending the race in your main roster will comprise the drivers who make up your total score.
 These are also the drivers who will be counted as being used for that particular race.
-A driver that ends the race in the garage would not count as being used nor would their results count toward your score.
+A driver who ends the race in the garage would not count as being used nor would his or her results count toward your score.

 What is the scoring system?

 The scoring will reflect the NASCAR’s scoring system.
-For example, if Kevin Harvick wins Stage 1 and Stage 2 and wins the race, he will earn players 60 fantasy points for that particular race just as he would earn 60 points for himself in the season standings.
+For example, if Kyle Larson wins Stage 1 and Stage 2 and wins the race, he will earn players 60 fantasy points for that particular race just as he would earn 60 points for himself in the season standings.

 Will the at-track post-race inspection model have an impact on scoring?

-Yes, players can make bonus picks for the Stage 1 winner, Stage 2 winner, race winner and manufacturer winner.
-All bonus picks lock five minutes before the race start time.
+Yes, players can make bonus picks for the race winner, top finishing Chevrolet driver, top finishing Ford driver, top finishing Toyota driver, winning manufacturer and winning team.
+All bonus picks lock roughly five minutes before the race start time.
 Bonus picks DO NOT count against driver usage.

 What is the value of each bonus pick?